headyj/giterate/README.md

 Each git provider will have the same available parameters:

 - BaseURL: Base URL of the git provider
+- Name: Name of the git provider (easier to filter with --provider BaseURL or name)
 - API: Type of api (can be gitlab, bitbucketv1, bitbucketv2 or github)
 - ApiURI: URI of the api
 - ApiToken: API token (required with ssh authentication)